zhuangshaobin/Video-GPT/README.md

 In addition, compared with the previous model architecture with many special designs for diffusion model (e.g., UNet, DiT, MM-DiT), we adopted the simplest vanilla transformer architecture.
 On the one hand, it is more conducive to the exploration of scaling law in the future.
 On the other hand, it is also more convenient for the community to follow up.

 Due to the limited resources, Video-GPT still has room for improvement.
 We will continue to optimize it, and hope it inspires more universal video generative foundation models.
-You can also easily fine-tune OmniGen without worrying about designing networks for specific tasks; you just need to prepare the corresponding data, and then run the [script](#6-finetune).
-Imagination is no longer limited; everyone can construct any image-generation task, and perhaps we can achieve very interesting, wonderful, and creative things.

-If you have any questions, ideas, or interesting tasks you want OmniGen to accomplish, feel free to discuss with us: 2906698981@qq.com, wangyueze@tju.edu.cn, zhengliu1026@gmail.com.
+If you have any questions, ideas, or interesting tasks you want Video-GPT to accomplish, feel free to discuss with us: hahahahaha@sjtu.edu.cn.
 We welcome any feedback to help us improve the model.

 ## 3. Methodology